Loss (film)

 Loss (Nereikalingi žmonės, literary "Unnecessary people") is a 2008 Lithuanian psychological thriller film directed, co-written and co-produced by Latvian film director Māris Martinsons.
 In October 2008, it was announced that the film was Lithuania's submission for the Academy Award for Best Foreign Language Film in the 81st Academy Awards, becoming the first Lithuanian feature film ever to be submitted for the Academy Awards.

 Awards

 The international premiere of Loss was held in 2008 Shanghai International Film Festival, where it was awarded with 2 Jin Jue (Golden Goblet) awards: Best Director for Māris Martinsons and Best Music for Andrius Mamontovas.
 It is the first Lithuanian feature film to be screened in the competition of an A class festival and awarded prestigious prizes.

 In 2009 Loss was awarded with the Lielais Kristaps award, Latvia's highest prize awarded in cinema.

 Synopsis

-Loss is a story about a Priest (starring Andrius Mamontovas) in Ireland who meets a woman Valda (starring Valda Bičkutė) from his native Lithuania only to find out her mysterious identity is closely connected with a darkest secret of his past.
+Loss is a story about a priest (Andrius Mamontovas) in Ireland who meets a woman Valda (Valda Bičkutė) from his native Lithuania only to find out her mysterious identity is closely connected with the darkest secret of his past.